chains-project/maven-lockfile/README.md

 ⚠️**Warning**: Commiting the changed lockfile does not work for pull requests from forks.
 See https://github.com/EndBug/add-and-commit#working-with-prs.
 You can add a personal access token to your repository to resolve this issue.
 It still works for pull requests from the same repository.
 Renovate also works with this action because these PRs are created from the same repository.

+### Arguments

+- `github-token` (required): The GitHub token used to commit the lockfile to the repository.
+- `commit-lockfile` (optional, default=true): Whether to commit the lockfile to the repository.
+If this is true, the action can be used to update the lockfile in e.g. pull requests (se warning about pull-requests from forks).
+The action **will not** fail if the lockfile is outdated/invalid but push the correct version.
+If this is false, the action be used to verify the lockfile is correct.
+The action **will** fail on an outdated/invalid lockfile.
+- `commit-message` (optional, default='chore: update lockfile'): The commit message for the lockfile if `commit-lockfile` is true.
+- `commit-author` (optional, default='github\_actions'): The author for the lockfile commit if `commit-lockfile` is true.
+GitHub provides three values for this field.
+  - github\_actor -> `UserName <UserName@users.noreply.github.com>`
+  - user\_info -> `Your Display Name <your-actual@email.com>`
+  - github\_actions -> `github-actions <email associated with the github logo>`
+- `include-maven-plugins` (optional, default='false'): Whether to include Maven plugins in the lockfile.
+- `workflow-filename` (optional, default='Lockfile.yml'): The name of the workflow file, to automatically trigger lockfile generation when the workflow is updated.

 ## Related work

 Here we list some related work that we found while researching this topic.